Hilary Dahlman, Interim Director of

 Student Complaints and Grievances

-Resources, Caidin Riley.
-In the event the concern or complaint remains unresolved after this first step, the student may next address their concern with Thomas Matos, Associate Vice President of Student Development & Services, at 651.846.1362 or Office 1418.
+Resources, Hilary Dahlman.
+In the event the concern or complaint remains unresolved after this first step, the student may next address their concern with Thomas Matos, Vice President of Student Development & Services, at 651.846.1362 or Office 1418.

 Nothing in Saint Paul College policy or procedure prevents individuals who believe that they have a grievance under the ADA from contacting the Minnesota Department of Human Rights, the Equal Opportunity Commission, or the U.S. Department of Justice.